Thream/api/CONTRIBUTING.md

 ## Open Development

-All work on **Thream** happens directly on [GitHub](https://github.com/Thream).
+All work on **Thream/api** happens directly on [GitHub](https://github.com/Thream).
 Both core team members and external contributors send pull requests which go through the same review process.

 ## Types of contributions